hakaneroztekin/todo-app-javascript/README.md

 # Tools & Techs Used
 **Tech stack:** JavaScript, NodeJS, ExpressJS, Postman, HTML, CSS and WebStorm (and soon, MySQL)

+## How to run
+For the development purposes, you can follow the steps below:

+1- Run index.html (Client)

+2- Run index.js (Server)

+Happy coding :)

 ## Developer
 [@hakaneroztekin](www.github.com/hakaneroztekin)